chansta/chansta.github.io/_posts/2016-04-23-first-post.markdown

 However, my first post is to express my deepest gratitude to [Jekyll][jekyll] and [Github][github] which make this blog possible.
 I would also like to thank [Andrea Bedini][andrea] who pointed me to the right direction that is Jekyll+github.

+The migration from github to gitlab is a natural one since MS....

  [old_site]: http://fchan.freeshell.org/index.html
  [freeshell]: http://www.freeshell.org
  [about]: /about/